TsukiNi22/dump_script/README.md

 ```

-Here the vendor-id is (`ffff`)

-Here the device-id is (`5678`)
+For the `USB Disk 2.0` the vendor-id is `ffff` and the device-id is `5678`

-The `vendor-id` and the `device-id` is for the usb used for the connection / lock and other
+The `vendor-id` and the `device-id` is used in Pam Usb / Usb Lock & Power Shutdown / Screen Of Intruder

-The `cancel-vendor-id` and the `cancel-device-id` is for the usb used for cancel lock action and shutdown action of usb and power
+The `cancel-vendor-id` and the `cancel-device-id` is used in Usb Lock & Power Shutdown to cancel the effect

-The `force-uuid` is when your usb can't detect by file sytem, you need to write by yourself the part